jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Intro/task.md

 We set the associated `Item` type for our iterator to `u32`, meaning the iterator will return `u32` values.
 Again, don’t worry about associated types yet, we’ll cover them in Chapter 19.

-We want our iterator to add 1 to the current state, so we initialized `count` to 0 so it would return 1 first.
+We want our iterator to add 1 to the current state, so we initialize `count` to 0 so it would return 1 first.
 If the value of `count` is less than 5, `next` will increment `count` and return the current value wrapped in `Some`.
-Once `count` is 5, our iterator will stop incrementing `count` and always return `None`.
+Once `count` is 5, our iterator will stop incrementing `count` and will always return `None`.

 #### Using Our Counter Iterator’s next Method